tflynn615/Tweet_Stock_Analysis/README.md

 - Heat map of Tweets with more than 1,000 combined retweets, likes, and comments
 - Color and size by sum of engagement
 - Filter by date

+Using a date filter to drill down, a user could use this worksheet in the dashboard to read tweet bodies and identify any trends to indicate external causation of the correlation.
+For example, did Apple release a new phone?
+Or did Elon Musk pull a new stunt?

+We noticed a good deal of promotional tweets that look like Robinhood users attempting to recruit more users, so a future iteration of this model could explore whether these promotions have a significant effect on the market.
+Additionally, another improvement could be to evaluate the sentiment of tweets and whether they can positively or negatively affect how a stock is sold.

 ## Machine Learning Model